ebcode/tsp-ga/README.md

 to move left or right, and there will only be one home square at the top of the screen, directly above the frog's starting point.
 We'll also get rid of the river and logs at the top of the screen, so the frog just has to make it across the road.
-We'll keep the cars, so the frog still has to avoid those.
+We'll keep the cars, the frog still has to avoid those.
+Finally, we'll make it turn-based.
+That means the cars only move after the frog makes a move.
+For the frog, "stop" is a valid move, or instruction.
+This way when the frog "stops", all the cars will take a turn moving.

-So all the frog has to do to get home safely is two things:
+So, with all those adjustments, now all the frog has to do to get home safely is two things:
 It has to "go" at the right time, and "stop" at the right time.

 Now we have two distinct actions to match our two distinct letters in the DNA.
-A for "go", and B for "stop".
+"A" for "go", and "B" for "stop".
 If we feed Anne's DNA to the frog as a set of instructions (maybe not as tasty as flies), we'll turn: